Can Marijuana Be Abused?

 Marijuana has been in the news a lot in the last few years, with a number of states approving it for medical use and a couple of them making it legal for recreational use as well.
 For some people, this growing legal approval of the drug may make it seem that marijuana is safe and has no abuse potential or health risks.
 In fact

 Information about Marijuana

 The website Drugs.com explains that marijuana is derived from the leaves, stems, flowers, and seeds of a plant, Cannabis sativa.
 Most often, the drug is used by smoking the dried parts of the plant.
 However, the plant’s oils and resins may also be extracted for use, creating specific drug forms like hashish and hash oil.
-Sinsemilla is a highly concentrated form of marijuana made from female plants that are prevented from seeding, leading to high levels of the psychoactive element of the cannabis plant.
+Sinsemilla is a highly concentrated form of marijuana made from female plants that are prevented from seeding,

 People Who Abuse Marijuana

 Marijuana is the most commonly used illicit drug in the US, according to NIDA.
 As a result, people from all areas of life may use this drug.
 It is particularly known as an entry drug for younger people; many people with less experience do not consider use of marijuana to be risky.
 However, it is possible to abuse marijuana, which can lead to dependence and addiction, with a number of potential, detrimental health effects.